sharan0276/AmazonBeautyReview/README.md

 1. Add real-time scoring for continuous product monitoring
 2. Build a dashboard (Power BI or Streamlit) for product health insights
 3. Add other retail signals like price, images, seller data, and traffic
-4. Add a rolling time window so the model updates its predictions as new reviews arrive.
+4. Add a rolling time window so the model updates its predictions as new reviews arrive, making the system dynamic.
-   This makes the system dynamic instead of one-time, and matches how retail teams monitor live product health.